mamtha18/Hospital-Analytics-using-PowerBi/README.md

 ## 📌 Overview

 The **Hospital Analytics Dashboard** is an interactive Business Intelligence project built using **Power BI**.
 It provides insights into hospital operations by analyzing patient records, doctor availability, appointments, billing, and departmental performance.
-The dashboard helps healthcare organizations make informed decisions through clear and interactive visualizations.
+The dashboard helps healthcare organizations make informed decisions through clear and interactive visualizations

 ---